 5. The Paul Bocuse Effect

-Paul Bocuse is the forefather of Lyonnaise cuisine, and a figurehead responsible for the progression of French gastronomy in the 20th century.
+Paul Bocuse was the forefather of Lyonnaise cuisine, and a figurehead responsible for the progression of French gastronomy in the 20th century.
 Bocuse pioneered nouvelle cuisine, a type of cooking concerned with light, fresh flavour and high-quality ingredients, contrasting the rich, heavy discipline of cuisine classique.
-Since establishing his first cookery school in Lyon, Bocuse has gone on to create a global institution, bringing the art of French fine dining to all four corners of the globe.
+Since establishing his first cookery school in Lyon, Bocuse went on to create a global institution, bringing the art of French fine dining to all four corners of the globe.
 To experience Bocuse’s brand of French fare during a visit to Lyon, it has to be the immersive Institut Paul Bocuse.

 6. The Lyonnaise Specialities

 Perhaps more than any other city on Earth, Lyon has a distinct culinary identity, grounded in rustic ingredients passed down through generations of passionate food-lovers.
 Signature specialities of the city include Quenelle, creamed fish mixed with breadcrumbs; Rosette de Lyon, a type of cured sausage typical of the region; Coq au vin, a traditional braised chicken dish whose origins stem from French peasantry; and Pistachio sausage, served with mashed potatoes and a cream sauce.
 Add them all to your must-eat list – you won’t be disappointed.